scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-2.md

 We're going to make a heartbeat script.
 This is a standard API trick, it's simple to make, and when you want to know if your server is still functioning it's a good way to check.
 Some heartbears can be complicated, but our's is going to be super simple.
-We'll simply spit out the time.
+We'll simply spit out the time and make sure the chat is initialized.
 Check it out:

 _src/heartbeat.c_

     #include "config.h"
+    #include "chatfile.h"
     #include "load_qdecoder.h"

     int main(void){